 4Department of Biotechnology and Plant Biology, ETSIAAB, Technical University of Madrid, Spain

 5Allergy Department, Complejo Hospitalario Universitario de Santiago, Santiago de Compostela, Spain

-Profilin is a protein present in all eukaryotic cells, and is responsible for the cross-reactivity between pollen, latex and plant foods.
+Profilin is a protein that is present in all eukaryotic cells and is responsible for cross-reactivity between pollen, latex, and plant foods.
 It has been classically acknowledged as a minor or nearly irrelevant allergen, although recent data are changing this conception.
-The objective of this manuscript is to comprehensively review the published data on the role of this ubiquitous allergen in pollen, latex and plant food allergy.
+The objective of this manuscript is to provide a comprehensive review of published data on the role of this ubiquitous allergen in pollen, latex, and plant food allergy.

-The patterns of recognition of this minor allergen follow a north-south gradient, and although present in all pollens and vegetables, it is significantly associated with grass pollen and Cucurbitaceae fruits.
-Heb v 8, the latex profilin, is usually a marker of profilin allergy in plant food allergic patients, but has no clinical relevance in latex allergy.
-Profilin sensitization jeopardizes pollen allergy diagnosis and immunotherapy selection, and although component resolved diagnosis can identify its impact, there are no tailored treatments available.
-In recent years, several new publications have shown how profilin should be taken into account and, under certain circumstances, considered as a severity marker, an allergen capable of inducing respiratory symptoms and, in its natural purified form, a potential candidate for etiological food allergy treatment.
+The patterns of recognition of this minor allergen follow a north-south gradient.
+Although present in all pollens and vegetables, profilin is significantly associated with allergy to grass pollen and to Cucurbitaceae fruits.
+Heb v 8, the latex profilin, is usually a marker of profilin allergy in plant food–allergic patients, although it has no clinical relevance in latex allergy.
+Sensitization to profilin jeopardizes the diagnosis of pollen allergy and selection of immunotherapy, and although component-resolved diagnosis can identify its impact, there are no tailored treatments available.
+In recent years, several new publications have shown how profilin should be taken into account and, under certain circumstances, considered a marker of severity, an allergen capable of inducing respiratory symptoms, and, in its natural purified form, a potential candidate for etiological treatment of food allergy.

-Current data on profilin strongly support the need for a shift in the previously accepted concept of this allergen.
-More research should be done to assess the real clinical impact of this sensitization in specific populations and to develop therapeutic strategies.
+Current data on profilin strongly support the need for a shift in the previously accepted paradigm for this allergen.
+More research should be done to assess the real clinical impact of sensitization in specific populations and to develop therapeutic strategies.